Planning for Medical School

 What Timeline Should I Be Following?

 First-Year: Depending on your high school preparation, begin the academic requirements for med school your first semester.
 In the best-case scenario, you would start with introductory biology, calculus or statistics and general chemistry.
 Make an appointment with Dr. Kerry Bruns, SU’s faculty pre-med advisor, to introduce yourself.
 Also communicate with your academic advisor and/or the Center for Career & Professional Development to get advice.
 Get your feet on the ground solidly in terms of your academics and then begin investigating out-of-class experiences to round out your overall educational process.

 Sophomore: Continue building a solid academic record.
 Acquire out-of-class experience in volunteer, leadership, research and clinical settings.
 Review your progress with your advisors to make sure you are staying on track.

 Junior: In addition to your academics and out-of-class pursuits, during your junior year you will typically apply to medical school, including soliciting letters of recommendation, writing your personal statement, preparing for and taking the MCAT and applying at the earliest possible opportunity (usually between May-June of your junior year).
-See our “Applying to Medical School” handout for more details.
+See below for details.

 Senior: Your application will typically be completed by the start of senior year, or at least early in the fall semester.
 In the fall you will be interviewing and awaiting responses in the spring.
 Do a practice interview with the Center for Career & Professional Development before your actual interviews begin.
 See our “Interviewing for Medical School” handout for more details.
 Continuing to do well in your courses and building on your out-of-class experiences is crucial, especially if you end up waiting to apply or reapplying.

 For a more detailed timeline, visit the AAMC’s page .